Inspired by the Venice Canals in Italy, these Venice Canals make for an awesome walk amongst beautiful houses.

 Good for a date?

-Yes, it is probably one of the best places in LA to go for a date.
+Mine is: yes, it is probably one of the best places in LA to go for a date.

 However, don’t sell it like it’s the most magical place on earth.
 I would keep expectations low and then you can overdeliver.
 Honestly, if you hype it up too much, then don’t be surprised if they think it’s just a relatively smaller area with water that’s more on the stagnant where you just walk and don’t do much else at.
 Someone totally didn’t say that to my face and hurt my feelings.